nose-devs/nose/functional_tests/doc_tests/test_init_plugin/init_plugin.rst

 To configure the widget system before running tests, write a plugin that implements `begin()`_ and initializes the system with a hard-coded configuration.
-Later, we'll extend the plugin to accept a command-line argument specifying the configuration file.
+(Later, we'll write a better plugin that accepts a command-line argument specifying the configuration file.)

+    >>> from nose.plugins import Plugin
     >>> class ConfiguringPlugin(Plugin):
     ...     enabled = True
     ...     def configure(self, options, conf):